JTinglof/beginner-java/array-linear-list/README.md

 # Array Linear List

-In this project I implemented a Linear List data structure using abstract data types or ADT.
+In this project I implemented a Linear List data structure using abstract data types (ADT).

 ## Getting Started

-you will find the code for this program in the data strcures folder.
-The Grader, Tester and Driver program are available to show the functionality of the program.
+You will find the code for this program in the data structures folder.
+The Grader, Tester and Driver programs are available to show the functionality of the program.

 ## Usage